Kyiv Post: Investigative journalism and non-profit Media Development Foundation

 The Kyiv Post was one of the media outlets that participated in the 2016 Panama Papers investigation.

 Kyiv Post employees also launched a second nongovernmental organization, the Free Press Foundation, to support independent journalism projects.

-Ukrainian–Russian language website

-The Kyiv Post launched a Ukrainian-Russian-language version of the paper on July 16, 2010 to reach a mass audience, but discontinued the project in May 2012.
-During this period, the editorial staff reached a record high of 30 members.

 Chief editors and CEOs

 The Kyiv Post has had 15 chief editors since its first edition on October 18, 1995.
 They include Andrea Faiad, Igor Greenwald, Askold Krushelnycky, Tom Warner, Greg Bloom, Diana Elliott, Scott Lewis, Paul Miazga, Andrey Slivka, Roman Olearchyk, John Marone, Stephan Ladanaj, Zenon Zawada and Jakub Parusinski.

 The longest-serving chief editor is Brian Bonner, an American citizen who became the editor in the summer of 1999 and returned on June 9, 2008.
 He continued to serve until Nov.
 19, 2021.

-Bonner's tenure was interrupted briefly twice.
-The first came on April 15, 2011, when publisher Mohammad Zahoor fired him for publishing an interview with then-Agriculture Minister Mykola Prysazhnyuk, who is currently on Ukraine's wanted list on suspicion of massive corruption.
-The 2011 interview with Prysazhnyuk included the agricultural minister's contradictory explanations about who is behind KlibInvestBud, a mystery company which sought to monopolize Ukrainian grain exports.
-The front-page story was published on April 15, 2011.
-Bonner's firing lasted only five days, after almost the entire staff went on strike in support of his decision to publish the article.
-On April 18 in Kyiv, a group of visiting U.S. senators met with Bonner and some Kyiv Post staff members in the InterContinental Hotel in Kyiv and issued a statement of support Zahoor reinstated Bonner as senior editor on April 20, 2011, elevating him to chief editor again later in the year.
-The incident garnered international attention as a barometer of the state of freedom of the press in Ukraine.
-One example of the news coverage included a story from The New York Times on April 24, 2011.